 "Christ our Passover is sacrificed for us; Therefore let us keep the feast."
 This comes from our Book of Common Prayer, and we say it each time we celebrate the Eucharist together.
 We at Holy Trinity Parish want to keep the other feasts of the church as well - the feast days of the saints of the church.
 Fr.
-Greg and Mo.
-Jenna (sometimes with special guests!) break into th…Read More »
+Greg and special guests break into the day with scripture, refl…Read More »

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and inheritors of the kingdom of God.

 The Book of Common Prayer, p.
 858

 Baptism is full initiation, by water and the Holy Spirit, into the Body of Christ.
 We baptize people of any age— adults, youth, children, and infants—and the bond which God establishes in bapt…Read More »